lowwebtech/low-web-extension/Readme.md

         * Dailymotion
         * ~~Twitch~~ - quality parameter doesn't seem to work via API or url parameter
         * ~~Facebook~~ - not possible
+    + click to load/play embedded videos (Youtube, Vimeo, Dailymotion, Twitch, Facebook), it only loads iframe (and tons of script) when you click and play it
-    + add or remove attributes html5 video (preload="none", autoplay, loop)
+    + add or remove attributes html5 video (autoplay, loop)
     + update video embed url : no loop, no autoplay, low quality (if available)
-    + click to load/play embedded videos (Youtube, Vimeo, Dailymotion, Twitch, Facebook), it only loads iframe (and tons of script) when you click and play it
     + block format video *(default:false)*
 - image :
     + ~~remove biggest or hidpi images from srcset~~ *(only works with lazy-loaded images eg. data-srcset, data-lazysrcset)*